GFA-spec/GFA-spec/GFA2.md

 One then gives the intervals of each segment that align, each as a pair of *positions*.
 A position is an integer optionally followed by a $-sign.
-Positions are conceptually tick-marks *between* symbols starting a 0 to the left of the first symbol and ending at *L* to the right of the last symbol where *L* is the length of the segment.
+Positions are conceptually tick-marks *between* symbols starting at 0 to the immediate left of the first symbol and ending at *L* to the immediate right of the last symbol where *L* is the length of the segment.
 A $-sign must follow an integer *x* if and only if it is the last position in the segment it refers to, i.e. *x* = *L*.
 It is an error to do otherwise.